Tanyaradzwa

 Tanyaradzwa is a 2005 Zimbabwean award-winning bilingual drama film written and directed by Tawanda Gunda Mupengo.
 The film stars Tongayi Chirisa, Kudakwashe Maradzika and Tendai Musoni in the lead roles.
-The titular role is played by the lead actress Kudakwashe Maradzika.
+The title role is played by the lead actress Kudakwashe Maradzika.
 The film had its theatrical release in August 2005 and received positive reviews.
 It also received several awards and nominations.